telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 # Custom Functions

-In formulas, you can create your own custom JavaScript functions ("primitives") by calling the `kendo.spreadsheet.defineFunction(name, func)`.
-The first argument (`string`) is the name for your function in formulas (case-insensitive), and the second one is a JavaScript function (the implementation).
+In formulas, you can create your own custom JavaScript functions (primitives) by calling the `kendo.spreadsheet.defineFunction(name, func)`.

+The first argument (string) is the name for your function in formulas (case-insensitive), and the second one is a JavaScript function (the implementation).

 ## Primitives